-FavourEconomy is a collection of audio recordings shared by women and non-binary people working in the arts.
+FavourEconomy is a collection of audio recordings shared by women* working in the arts.
 The project operates as a platform for contributors to share their experience, insights and skills by recording an audio file and sharing it to the archive.
 The archive comprises of a series of volumes that develop over a one-year period coinciding with the financial year.

-The recordings shared to FavourEconomy have been termed ‘favours’ because they have been produced with the intention of being of benefit for other female and female identifying people working in the arts to hear.
+The recordings shared to FavourEconomy have been termed ‘favours’ because they have been produced with the intention of being of benefit for other female identifying people working in the arts to hear.
 Furthermore, the word ‘favour’ encapsulates a social gesture of ‘sharing something’ without defining exactly what that something might be.

 FavourEconomy operates as an audio gift economy, whereby each contributor has determined the content and value of their recording set in accordance with their own experience and is received by the listener according to their current situation and need.
 The audio favours concurrently give value and power to the female* voice, which is too often silenced.

-The central aims of the FavourEconomy project are to promote a culture of supportive communication and information sharing, to foster relationships that are generative rather than competitive and to counteract a system where the female voice and perspective is often pitched against each other for finite slices of power and position.
-FavourEconomy is investigating at a time when we have the greatest numbers of women working in the arts, why there still is not commensurate representation in leadership positions, exhibitions, publications and collections.
+The central aims of the FavourEconomy project are to promote a culture of supportive communication and information sharing, to foster relationships that are generative rather than competitive and to counteract a system where the women* are often pitched against each other for finite slices of power and position.
+FavourEconomy is investigating at a time when we have the greatest numbers of women* working in the arts, why there still is not commensurate representation in leadership positions, exhibitions, publications and collections.
 While there are many systemic issues to be addressed there is one specific area that can be combated by the FavourEconomy.
-We aim to actively support a culture whereby women and non-binary people help out each other in order to strengthen the female voice, presence and power in the arts.
+We aim to actively support a culture whereby women* help out each other in order to strengthen the female* voice, presence and power in the arts.
 We posit that our efforts and insights can benefit others and that the more that we share with and support one another the easier it will be for us to impact the circuit of contemporary art production and dissemination.

 Currently FavourEconomy volumes are accessible online to a digital public and for exhibition as a compendium of sound, installation and text based artwork.
-Moving forward FavourEconomy aims to furtther explore ways in which the archive records alternative histories; interrogates the notion of gatekeepers, prizes and exclusive exhibitions; provides a platform for intersectional perspectives; challenges notions of success; empowers the female voice and strengthens relationships.
+Moving forward FavourEconomy aims to further explore ways in which the archive records alternative histories; interrogates the notion of gatekeepers, prizes and exclusive exhibitions; provides a platform for intersectional perspectives; challenges notions of success; empowers the female* voice and strengthens relationships.

 FavourEconomy embraces all female* perspectives of working in the arts.